 Preparing for your baby’s arrival requires a lot of forethought and planning.
 For new parents and growing families, determining things like how much money to save before your baby arrives or what types of expenses to anticipate might not come naturally.

 Childhood expenses aren’t always predictable, but most parents will agree on one thing: children are expensive.
-You can use cost of raising children calculators to give you a general idea of expenses, but taking some time to review your unique situation will help you create a more detailed plan.
+Understanding the overall cost of raising a child can help you gain a general idea of expenses, but taking some time to review your unique situation will help you create a more detailed plan.

 Before the big arrival, try to complete these five important tasks: